-(1.)
-Connect your cable and/or off-air antenna as described on page 6.
+- (1.)
+If necessary, connect your cable and/or off-air antenna as described on page 8. - (2.)
+Connect your yellow video cable to the side of the TV.

-Connect a video cable to the VIDEO Input jack on the side of the TV and to the Video Output on the DVD player.
+Connect a video cable to the VIDEO Input jack on the side of the TV and to the Video Output jack on the DVD player.